andrewelkins/Laravel-4-Bootstrap-Starter-Site/contributing.md

 There are a TON of aliases and shortcuts built in these tools and with autocompletion there is no need to clutter our brain with all those aliases.... but a few still are worth it.

-There is only one Git custom alias I add to my shell initialization script, `.zshrc` in our case with zsh.
+There are no good git fetch aliases so I added one to my shell initialization script, `.zshrc` in my case with zsh.

 `alias gfo="git fetch origin -v"`